Stan Belinda: Colorado Rockies and Atlanta Braves

 Daily injections of the drug Copaxone and changes to his diet and lifestyle enabled Belinda to keep pitching professionally for a time, but his performance suffered.
 He spent 1999 as a mop-up pitcher for the Reds, and on October 30 of that year, he and outfielder Jeffrey Hammonds were traded to the Colorado Rockies for outfielder Dante Bichette.
 Belinda put up a 7.07 ERA with the Rockies in 2000, before being released in July.
 He signed with the Atlanta Braves but was released again on September 12, ending his professional career.
 He retired with 41 wins, 37 losses, and 79 saves, putting up a 4.15 ERA in 6851/3 career innings.

 Personal life

 Belinda has multiple sclerosis.
-Belinda has a son, Wyatt, who played baseball at the college level.
-His nephew, Jacob played college baseball at Lock Haven University and currently plays in the Atlanta Braves organization.
+Belinda's son, Wyatt, played baseball at the college level.
+His nephew, Jacob Belinda, played college baseball at Lock Haven University and played in the Atlanta Braves organization.